 The computers, work on preference.
 The most important processes, services, and the apps are given high priority, and the one with low importance are given low priority.
 In case of Windows, multiple vital processes are running in the background.
 As they are essential, the Windows give preference to them over the foreground apps.
 So, how you can Set CPU priority to prefer foreground Apps?

 When the background apps and services are preferred over the foreground apps, the foreground apps start to run slowly.
 Well, that annoying because you are using them.
-If you are experiencing the foreground apps running slowly, then you should set CPU to prefer foreground apps.
-In this post, I will teach you how to set CPU priority to prefer foreground apps Windows 10.
+If you are experiencing the foreground apps running slowly, then you should set CPU to prefer foreground apps. because the apps running in the background are eating your system resources and you are experiencing the lag while using certain apps.
+In this post, I will teach you how to set CPU priority to prefer foreground Apps Windows 10.
 Follow the steps carefully and make foreground apps run faster with CPU priority.

 How to Set CPU Priority to Prefer Foreground Apps

 There are two working methods to set CPU to prefer foreground apps.
 The first one is changing the CPU priority via the Control Panel and the second one is to change priority from the Registry Editor.
 Here are both of the steps to fix CPU priority to prefer apps running foreground.
 First of all, we are going to change the CPU priority from the Control Panel Itself.